 Guest and City Ledgers: A hotel keeps two ledgers: the guest ledger is associated with the guests staying at the hotel while the city ledger contains all other billings.
-It is important that the accounting department has a person in accounts receivable working with the city ledger so the hotel is able to bill and collect revenues due.
+The accounting department must have a person in accounts receivable working with the city ledger so the hotel can bill and collect revenues due.

 Banquet Auditor: Besides revenues charged to guest rooms, a large hotel earns the bulk of its food and beverage revenues through banquets.
 The banquet auditor’s function is to verify the correct revenue for billing.
 This individual works closely with the banquet staff, the sales office staff, and the accounts receivable clerks.

 Front-Office Cashiers: The duties of a front-office cashier are often incorporated with the front-office personnel.
-When guests check out, it is the duty of these cashiers to charge the guests the correct amount and secure a form of payment.
+When guests check out, these cashiers must charge the guests the correct amount and secure a form of payment.